AdobeDocs/commerce-frontend-core/src/pages/javascript/resources.md

 ### JS resources location

-In Magento, you can find Javascript components on the following levels:
+You can find Javascript components on the following levels:

 *  [Library](https://glossary.magento.com/library) level (`lib/web`).
-Resources located here are available in any place within Magento.
+Resources located here are available in any place within the application.
 *  Module level (`<module_dir>/view/<areaname>/web`).
 If the [module](https://glossary.magento.com/module) is enabled, resources added here are available in other modules and themes.
 *  Theme level, for a particular module (`<theme_dir>/<VendorName>_<ModuleName>/web`).
 Resources added here are available for [inheriting] themes.
 *  Theme level  (`<theme_dir>/web`).
 Resources added here are available for [inheriting](../guide/themes/inheritance.md) themes.

 <InlineAlert variant="info" slots="text" />

-The library level can only contain core Magento resources.
+The library level can only contain core application resources.
 Do not put custom JS files in the \`lib/web\` directory.

 ### Specifying JS